Azure/azure-support-scripts/VMRecovery/ResourceManager/README.md

 # Supported VM Types

-The VM recovery scripts are supported for use with Azure VMs created using the Resource Manager deployment model.
-Both Linux and Windows guests are supported.
-VMs using either managed or unmanaged disks are supported.
+This version of the VM recovery script is for use with Azure VMs created using the Resource Manager deployment model.
+It supports both Linx and Windows VMs.
+It supports both managed and unmanaged disk VMs.
+For VMs created using the Classic deployment model, use the version located under \Classic instead of \ResourceManager.

 ## When would you use the script?